Sanders hopes early strength will prove he can beat Trump

 Sanders faces high expectations in Nevada, which formally holds its Democratic presidential caucuses on Saturday.
 He has a strong organization and has generated enthusiasm among younger and Latino voters.
 But there are plenty of hurdles that could dent his confidence in the weeks ahead.

 Former New York Mayor Mike Bloomberg is expected to use his debate stage premiere on Wednesday to attack Sanders’ broad call for economic and political revolution as unworkable and too liberal for more mainstream voters who simply want to defeat Trump.
 Sanders hasn’t fully united the party’s liberal wing and was denied the most coveted union endorsement in Nevada.
-His trademark “Medicare for All” proposal could unnerve voters in both parties who worry about higher taxes and the loss of private health insurance.
+His trademark “Medicare for All” proposal could unnerve voters in both major political parties who worry about higher taxes and the loss of private health insurance.

 And while Sanders has notched a win, he has yet to post a commanding victory.
 Pete Buttigieg, the 38-year-old former mayor of South Bend, Indiana, essentially tied with Sanders in Iowa and finished closely behind him in New Hampshire, a state the senator won by more than 20 percentage points in 2016.